Water Damage Restoration – Water Removal, Cleanup and Repairs

 Water can cause more than structural damage to your home.
 It can also present a serious health hazard.
 Standing water doesn’t take long to breed mold and bacteria, pathogens that can cause severe respiratory illnesses and other problems.

-Water Damage Removal & Water Cleanup
+Removal & Cleanup

 Removing this water can be extremely challenging, and this job should be left to a professional.
 Water damage repair is much more than just vacuuming the water you can see.
 You have a lot of porous materials throughout your home that can quickly absorb excess moisture.

-Water can quickly get deep into drywall and other materials.
+It can quickly get deep into drywall and other materials.
 If it absorbs too deeply, that could threaten the structural integrity of your home.
 That’s why fast action is so critical.
 It could mean the difference between being able to keep insulation, drywall, insulation, and carpeting or these components becoming damaged beyond repair.

 Restoring a home after emergency water damage must happen quickly.
 Standing water and moisture create a perfect environment for bacteria and mold growth.
 Exposure to a water-damaged environment can result in allergic reactions, illness, and other adverse health effects.

-Water cleanup can be a challenging task.
+Cleanup can be a challenging task.
 The level of restoration required depends on the class and category of water destruction that occurred and can range from simple vacuuming and drying to complete reconstruction projects.

-Water Restoration vs Water Mitigation
+Restoration vs. Mitigation

-When to Call a Professional for Water Damage Repair
+When to Call a Professional for Help

 If you have any doubt whatsoever or have any reason to feel that trying to do this kind of job yourself will be dangerous, contact an expert immediately.

 But choosing the right professional will take a little research.
 Your best bet will be to find a water damage cleanup professional certified by the Institute of Inspection, Cleaning and Restoration Certification (IICRC).
-This is a regulatory organization that establishes standards for water damage restoration.
+This is a regulatory organization that establishes standards for water damage removal.

-- What is your process of water damage restoration?
+- What is your process of restoration?

 - How long will it take you to start work?